Skip to main content

 Google Cloud logging config

 For Google Cloud Logging (stackdriver) the default json log format is sufficient.
-That means when capturing meltano run, meltano invoke and meltano elt console output directly via something like CloudRun the built-in json format is sufficient:
+That means when capturing meltano run, meltano invoke and meltano el console output directly via something like CloudRun the built-in json format is sufficient:

 version: 1